 It's time to reconsider conditions

-In a normal housing market that doesn’t move at the speed of light, some conditions, also known as contingencies, are to be expected: Home inspections, closing date and financing are the biggies.
+In a normal housing market that doesn’t move at the speed of light, some conditions, also known as contingencies, are to be expected: Home inspection costs, closing date and financing are the biggies.

 If you put in an offer and certain conditions the buyer agreed to aren’t met — a home inspection isn’t completed, your financing hits a snag — you can walk away.